skooner-k8s/skooner/README.md

 Back to [Table of Contents](#table_of_contents)

 <a name="Nodeport"></a>
-## Running k8dash with NodePort
+## Running skooner with NodePort
 If you do not have an ingress server setup, you can utilize a NodePort service as configured in the [kubernetes-k8dash-nodeport.yaml](https://raw.githubusercontent.com/indeedeng/k8dash/master/kubernetes-k8dash-nodeport.yaml).
 This is ideal when creating a single node master, or if you want to get up and running as fast as possible.

-This will map the k8dash port 4654 to a randomly selected port on the running node.
+This will map the skooner port 4654 to a randomly selected port on the running node.
 The assigned port can be found using
 ```
 $ kubectl get svc --namespace=kube-system

 NAME       TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE
-k8dash     NodePort    10.107.107.62   <none>        4654:32565/TCP   1m
+skooner     NodePort    10.107.107.62   <none>        4654:32565/TCP   1m
 ```

 Back to [Table of Contents](#table_of_contents)

 <a name="Metrics"></a>
 ## Metrics
-k8dash relies heavily on [metrics-server](https://github.com/kubernetes-incubator/metrics-server) to display real time cluster metrics.
+skooner relies heavily on [metrics-server](https://github.com/kubernetes-incubator/metrics-server) to display real time cluster metrics.
 It is strongly recommended to have metrics-server installed to get the best experiance from k8dash.

 + [Installing metrics-server](https://github.com/kubernetes-incubator/metrics-server)
 + [Running metrics-server with kubeadm](https://medium.com/@waleedkhan91/how-to-configure-metrics-server-on-kubeadm-provisioned-kubernetes-cluster-f755a2ac43a2)